Download PDF - Image-Consistency-Errors

 When the PC performs side tasks such as opening up an image stream or playing media while the camera is running on the system, these side tasks can generate a number of DPCs.
 If the DPCs all run on the same core and at the same priority as the image data (grabbing and streaming), it causes problems trying to handle all the interrupts at the same time.
 Although the DPCs may not be running on the same core, it is likely that any DPC created by a network driver is running on the same core.
 DPCs created elsewhere (USB, graphics) are likely to run elsewhere on a multi-core system.

 In addition, latency issues may be caused by drivers other than network drivers, such as graphics drivers, wi-fi or usb drivers.
-For best performance, update all adapter drivers and ensure they are kept up-to-date, and disable any interfaces that will not be used during streaming, through the device manager.
+For best performance, update all adapter drivers and ensure they are kept up-to-date, and disable any interfaces that will not be used during streaming.

 The screen capture below shows a high DPC latency while a media file is being played on YouTube.
 Note the spike in CPU usage and the corresponding errors.
 As the CPU usage stabilizes, the image consistency errors disappear, even though the media is still playing.
 This shows how the initial creation of DPCs affects the rate of image grabbing from the camera.
 As the DPCs are handled, the image grabbing rate recovers, even while the video continues to play.
 To reduce the latency, do not run too many tasks simultaneously.
 Resources diverted from the camera to other tasks reduces the amount of resources available for image capture.